Fortification: Local fortifications

 The Ivatan people of the northern islands of Batanes built their so-called idjang on hills and elevated areas to protect themselves during times of war.
 These fortifications were likened to European castles because of their purpose.
 Usually, the only entrance to the castles would be via a rope ladder that would only be lowered for the villagers and could be kept away when invaders arrived.

 An American flag raised at the Fort Santiago, 1898.
 Fort Santiago was a citadel that was a part of the Intramuros, a walled city within Manila.

 The Igorots built forts made of stone walls that averaged several meters in width and about two to three times the width in height around 2000 BC.

 The Muslim Filipinos of the south built strong fortresses called kota or moong to protect their communities.
-Usually, many of the occupants of these kotas are entire families rather than just warriors.
-Lords often had their own kotas to assert their right to rule, it served not only as a military installation but as a palace for the local Lord.
-It is said that at the height of the Maguindanao Sultanate's power, they blanketed the areas around Western Mindanao with kotas and other fortifications to block the Spanish advance into the region.
+Usually, many of the occupants of these kotas were entire families rather than just warriors.
+Lords often had their own kotas to assert their right to rule, serving not only as military installations but as a palace for the local Lord.
+It is said that at the height of the Maguindanao Sultanate's power, the areas around Western Mindanao were blanketed with kotas and other fortifications to block the Spanish advance into the region.
 These kotas were usually made of stone and bamboo or other light materials and surrounded by trench networks.
-As a result, some of these kotas were burned easily or destroyed.
-With further Spanish campaigns in the region, the sultanate was subdued and a majority of kotas dismantled or destroyed. kotas were not only used by the Muslims as defense against Spaniards and other foreigners, renegades and rebels also built fortifications in defiance of other chiefs in the area.
+As a result, some of these kotas were easily burned or destroyed.
+With further Spanish campaigns in the region, the sultanate was subdued and a majority of kotas dismantled or destroyed.
+Kotas were not only used by the Muslims as defense against Spaniards and other foreigners, but also by renegades and rebels in defiance of other chiefs in the area.
 During the American occupation, rebels built strongholds and the datus, rajahs, or sultans often built and reinforced their kotas in a desperate bid to maintain rule over their subjects and their land.
-Many of these forts were also destroyed by American expeditions, as a result, very very few kotas still stand to this day.
+Many of these forts were destroyed by American expeditions, as a result, hardly any kotas stand to this day.